 Holmgren, D. (2002).
 Permaculture: Principles & Pathways Beyond Sustainability.
 Hepburn, Vic: Holmgren Design Services.

 Howell, P. K. (2006).
 Medicinal Plants of the Southern Appalachians.
 Mountain City, GA: Botanologos Books.

 Jacke, D., & Toensmeier, E. (2005).
 Edible Forest Gardens: Ecological Vision and Theory for Temperate Climate Permaculture (Vol. 1).
 White River Junction, VT: Chelsea Green.

 Jackson, M. T., Hawkes, J. G., & Rowe, P. R. (1980).
 An ethnobotanical field study of primitive potato varieties in Peru.
 Euphytica, 29(1), 107–113. https://doi.org/10.1007/BF00037254

 Jacobsen, R. (2010).
 American Terroir: Savoring the Flavors of Our Woods, Waters, and Fields.
 New York: Bloomsbury USA.

-Jeavons, J. (2006).
-How to Grow More Vegetables: And Fruits, Nuts, Berries, Grains, and Other Crops Than You Ever Thought Possible on Less Land Than You Can Imagine: A Primer on the Life-Giving Grow Biointensive Method of Sustainable Horticulture.
-Berkeley, CA: Ten Speed Press.
+Jeavons, J. (2017).
+How to Grow More Vegetables, Ninth Edition: (and Fruits, Nuts, Berries, Grains, and Other Crops) Than You Ever Thought Possible on Less Land with Less Water Than You Can Imagine (9 Revised edition).
+California ; New York: Ten Speed Press.

 Jenster, P. V., Smith, D. E., Mitry, D. J., & Jenster, L. V. (2008).
 The Business of Wine: A Global Perspective.
 Denmark: Copenhagen Business School Press.